 After such devastation, the State is dedicated to implementing resiliency measures.
-WVDOC will follow HUD guidance to ensure all structures, defined at 44 CFR 59.1, designed principally for residential use and located in the 1 percent annual (or 100-year) floodplain, that receive assistance for new construction, repair of substantial damage, or substantial improvement, as defined at 24 CFR 55.2(b)(10), will be elevated with the lowest flood, including the basement, at least two feet above the 1 percent annual floodplain will be elevated or flood-proofed in accordance with FEMA flood-proofing standards at 44 CFR 60.3(c)(3)(ii) or successor standard, up to at least two feet above the 1 percent annual floodplain.
+WVDOC will follow HUD guidance to ensure all structures, defined at 44 CFR 59.1, designed principally for residential use and located in the 1 percent annual (or 100-year) floodplain, that receive assistance for new construction, repair of substantial damage, or substantial improvement, as defined at 24 CFR 55.2(b)(10), will be elevated with the lowest floor, including the basement, at least two feet above the 1 percent annual floodplain elevation.
+Residential structures with no dwelling units and no residents below two feet above the 1 percent annual floodplain will be elevated or flood-proofed in accordance with FEMA flood-proofing standards at 44 CFR 60.3(c)(3)(ii) or successor standard, up to at least two feet above the 1 percent annual floodplain.

-Property owners assisted through the West Virginia Housing Restoration Program, West Virginia Rental Assistance Program, and the CDBG-DR / HMGP Coordinated Match Program will be required to acquire and maintain flood insurance if their properties are located in a FEMA designated floodplain.
-WVDOC will provide owners in the West Virginia Housing Restoration Program a 1-year flood insurance premium.
+Property owners assisted through the Up to Code Housing Restoration Program, West Virginia Rental Assistance Program, and the CDBG-DR / HMGP Coordinated Match Program will be required to acquire and maintain flood insurance if their properties are located in a FEMA designated floodplain.
 This requirement is mandated to protect safety of residents and their property and the investment of federal dollars.
 The elevation height of a house can significantly reduce the cost of flood insurance.
 The State will implement procedures and mechanisms to ensure that assisted property owners comply with all flood insurance requirements, including the purchase and notification requirements described below, prior to providing assistance.